Analysis | Fact-checking Trump’s campaign rally for the Georgia Senate races

 “I’ve had two elections.
 I won both of them.
 It’s amazing.
 And and I actually did much better on the second one.”

 A signature line of Trump’s rallies is that he only once ran for political office — for president — and he won.
 (That’s not true, as he briefly sought the Reform Party nomination in 2000.)
-Here, he’s trying to adjust his line by falsely claiming he won the second election — ben though he lost.
+Here, he’s trying to adjust his line by falsely claiming he won the second election — even though he lost.

 “Right here in Georgia, there were tens of thousands of illegal votes cast and counted.
 You know that.”